woehrl01/azdo-workitem-documents-extension/README.md

 # Azure DevOps - Work Item Documents Viewer extension
 ![](https://img.shields.io/badge/license-MIT-blue.svg)

 Would you like to view all documents of a work item without opening several new tabs?
-This extension will display all linked documents in a tab next to the work item.
+This extension will display all linked documents in a tab and list next to the work item.
 Cool, huh? 🤩

 ### How?